 This FACT indicates the total energy consumption (gigawatts) of each Australian state or territory.
 The data is represented in thousands of gigawatts.
 A gigawatt hour is a unit of electrical energy equal to one billion (109 watt hours, one thousand megawatt hours, 3.6 terajoules, or 3.41 billion British thermal units (Btu).

 A number of factors impact the amount of energy a city consumed, including temperature, population size, number of office buildings, and number of daylight hours.
-The city with the highest total energy consumption from the 2010-2011 Census was Victoria, consuming 81,210 gigawatt hours.
-The city with the least is the Northern Territory at 4.35 gigawatt hours.
+The city with the highest total energy consumption from the 2015-2016 Census was New South Wales, consuming 21,877.8 gigawatt hours.
+The city with the least is the Northern Territory at 369.4 gigawatt hours.